-The 'One Day At A Time' Season 3 Guest Stars Include A Visit From The 'Brooklyn 99' Cast
+'One Day At A Time' Season 3 Includes An Unofficial 'Brooklyn 99' Crossover

 It's nothing new to base a show around an extended family, but One Day At A Time still manages to feel fresh in its depiction of family, and friends that are just as close as family, The guest stars of One Day At A Time Season 3 manage to fill out the Alvarez clan by casting some familiar faces, including some beloved sitcom stars and a living legend of song and dance.
 The stellar guest stars, who help bring both some tear jerking and LOL-worthy scenes to life, alongside EGOT-winner Rita Moreno and lead Justina Machado.

 Season 3 of One Day At A Time picks up right where Season 2 left off and fans should prepare themselves for an action packed season — people fall in and out of love, pick up new hobbies, and Lydia even makes a tough compromise about her beloved high heels and getting older.
 As always, it's easy to marathon the show in just an afternoon, though you'd do better to take it slow.

 While the show spreads its guest stars across the entire season, no episode compares to the impressive Season 3 premiere.
 "The Funeral" manages to insert three major names into the immediate Alvarez family via an aunt's funeral.
 It's the kind of stunt casting that harkens back to sweeps week casting of network sitcoms, proving that just because ODAAT is on Netflix, that doesn't mean that the show can't celebrate the best parts of its network television roots.